 Meeting Solvency II requirements

-The Basel-based Baloise Group is a european provider of insurance and pension solutions.
+The Baloise Group, based in Basel, is a european provider of insurance and pension solutions.
 Using the concept of the »safety world«, the company connects insurance with intelligent prevention.
-The Baloise Group has about 9.100 employees worldwide.
+The Baloise Group has about 9,100 employees worldwide.

 - Companywide IT-reorganisation and IT-centralization in Basel

 - The Orchestra Platform as a strategic tool for process and system integration